andymass/vim-matchup/README.md

 # matchup.vim

-:warning: warning :warning: this plugin is unfinished and under heavy active development.
-It is not ready for use yet!
+:warning: warning :warning: this plugin is under heavy active development.
+There are probably bugs!

 match-up is a replacement for the venerable vim plugin [matchit.vim] match-up aims to replicate all of matchit's features, fix a number of its